 Critical voices when finding your power.

 If we agree with the proposals that this critical voice offers we effectively hypnotize ourselves into being a person with little power left.
 We use our will power to invest in the belief that we have no personal power and no self discipline.
 This type of self hypnosis can be more damaging to our emotional well being than any amount of food we ate.
 If you have ever seen someone hypnotized you know that it can turn us into someone that we are not.

 The problem for many people isn’t that they lack personal power and discipline.
 It is that they have already invested it in agreements about being powerless.

 One very effective method of gaining personal will power is to refrain from agreeing with these sabotaging thoughts that the voice in our head proposes.
 Having the self awareness and learning the steps to do this are only some of the techniques that you will learn in the Self Mastery Courses

-Personal Power is also a measure of the Ability to Focus Your Attention.
+Finding your power is also a measure of the Ability to Focus Your Attention.